versatica/mediasoup-website/documentation/v3/index.md

 ### mediasoup-client-aiortc
 {: .h3color}

 mediasoup-client handler for [aiortc](https://github.com/aiortc/aiortc/) Python library.
-Suitable for building Node.js applications that connect to a mediasoup server using WebRTC and exchange real audio, video and DataChannel messages with it in both directions.
+Suitable for building Python applications that connect to a mediasoup server using WebRTC and exchange real audio, video and DataChannel messages with it in both directions.

 Documentation is exposed in the project [README](https://github.com/versatica/mediasoup-client-aiortc/blob/v3/README.md) file.